-Version Revision date Authorised by Comments 1.0 31 May 2019 QSE Manager Document Created
+Version Revision date Authorised by Comments

+1.0 31 May 2019 QSE Manager Document Created

+1.1 11 May 2020 QSE Manager Document Update

+1.2 11 May 2021 QSE Manager Document review and update.

 1.0 OVERVIEW

 This Pollution Incident Response Management Plan (PIRMP) has been developed in accordance with the requirements of the Protection of the Environment Operations (General) Regulation 2009.
 Under this regulation all holders of environment protection licences must prepare a PIRMP.